stefangweichinger/ansible-rclone/README.md

     rclone_version: ""

-The version of rclone to install. `rclone_version` is no longer set as a default, but if provided as a variable, can be set to a specific version number or "beta" to install the latest beta version.
+The version of rclone to install. `rclone_version` is no longer set as a default, but if provided as a variable, can be set to a specific version number, or "stable", or "beta" to install the latest beta version.

     rclone_config_location: "/root/.config/rclone/rclone.conf"